 Your tone should not be, “Hey, buy this thing,” because consumers are already numb to this commercial-y approach.
 You’re the cool neighbor who gives it to them straight.
 “This one kinda sucks… I like this one better, but it’s got issues XYZ…” and so on.

-Be transparent.
 That’s what people want.
 They want a real conversation that isn’t set to some soul-sucking corporate jingle.

 It’s not that you should blatantly bash a company and/or product, but you could absolutely voice your opinion when it comes to superior/inferior products.
 You could also breakdown the difference between a shock collar and a pinch collar, linking one or both.